Glombs/libertybellenewsletter/monthbymonth.md

 <p>We had three lovely days in Bristol where we saw Cathy and Will and were moored outside the cafe where Cathy worked.
 Our first night in the harbour was fitfull as the wind and waves were dreadful.
 The waves crashed along the sides of the boat.
 Joe visited too.</p>

 <p>When we left Bristol Cathy came with us for a couple of days and did most of the driving back to Bath in a day.
 Cathy spotted a turtle sunning itself on a log.
 We had to have lunch in shifts as there was nowhere to stop.
-The next day in Bath we did a bit sightseeing before she went home on the train.</p>
+The next day, in Bath, we did a bit sightseeing before she went home on the train.</p>

 <h2>May 2019</h2>